 - Link your bank account using the account number and routing number to opt for ACH (automated clearing house) transactions.
 Since this is a payment directly from your bank account, no credit card payments are processed, thus there are no fees.

 - Try to pay in person, if possible.

 Fees tacked onto online credit card transactions aren’t new, and you’ve probably seen them when you pay for utilities or rent online.
-While convenience fees for processing online credit card payments are common, you may avoid them by directly linking your bank account for automatic clearing house payments or paying by mail.
-However, surcharges for using a credit card at a register when dining out or shopping are prohibited in many states and shouldn’t be included in your final sale.
+While convenience fees for processing online credit card payments are common, you can avoid them by directly linking your bank account for payments or paying with a debit card.
+You can also pay some of your bills in person or send a check via regular mail.

 In some cases, however, it can make sense to pay a credit card convenience fee so you can pay with a credit card.
 This is typically true only when the rewards you earn exceed the cost of the fee, so make sure you do the math before you pay.